nnellans/terraform-guide/README.md

   }
 }
 ```
-- So, if your var.List or var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
+- So, if your Collection/Structural var has 5 entries, then you'll get 5 different copies of that Inline Block
 - `for_each` supports many types of variables, specifically Lists, Sets, Maps, Tuples, and Objects

 > This is confusing.
 To summarize the `for_each` support:<br>for_each on Resources/Modules: Sets and Maps only<br>for_each on Dynamic Blocks: Lists, Sets, Tuples, Maps, and Objects are supported